yandex-qatools/hamcrest-pojo-matcher-generator/README.md

 #### See generated matchers

 You can find result in `${project.build.directory}/generated-sources/annotations/*`.
-For each class with such fields will be generated class `*Matchers` looks like:
+For each class with such fields will be generated class `*Matchers` that looks like:

 ```java
 /**